 Transactions between a company and its directors are subjected to intense judicial scrutiny under state law because of the inherent conflict between the corporate insiders' personal financial interests and the insiders' fiduciary duty to a company and its shareholders.
-In order to avoid such heightened judicial scrutiny of compensation arrangements, compensation arrangements should be approved by, and negotiated with, directors who are disinterested with respect to the compensation decision at issue.
+To avoid such heightened judicial scrutiny of compensation arrangements, compensation arrangements should be approved by, and negotiated with, directors who are disinterested with respect to the compensation decision at issue.

 While Delaware courts have, in some instances, appeared receptive to arguments that economically independent directors were disqualified by alleged non-economic conflicts of interest, the determination of independence under state law generally requires only economic independence based on a facts-and-circumstances analysis.
 In one opinion, the Delaware Supreme Court, addressing the independence of certain directors of Martha Stewart Living Omnimedia, Inc., specifically addressed claims that social connections and personal friendships can result in disqualification from a finding of independence.
 In deciding Martha Stewart, the Court held that allegations of a mere personal friendship or a mere outside business relationship, standing alone, are insufficient to raise a reasonable doubt about a director's independence.
-The Court also reiterated its rejection of the concept of "structural bias," the supposition that the professional and social relationships that naturally develop among members of a board of directors impede independent decision making.